k3a-uw/tcss503/README.md

 ## Repository Structure

-./JupyterNotebooks/ Will contain sample, interactive files that can be run in Jupyter to give students additional insights into course content.
+* `./JupyterNotebooks/` Will contain sample, interactive files that can be run in Jupyter to give students additional insights into course content.
 Notebooks will be add throughout the course.

-./SampleCode/ Will contain sample python scripts that can be ran independently.
+* `./SampleCode/` Will contain sample python scripts that can be ran independently.
 There will be a some overlap with the code in JupyterNotebooks, but there may be sample code in this folder that does not exist as a .ipynb file.

+* `./AssignmentCode/` Will contain sample code for upcoming assignments.